Do you want to improve engagement but are not sure where to start? Start with appreciation and watch engagement soar.

-Physical touch should only be used if the other person is comfortable with it.
+Physical touch should only be used if the other person is comfortable.
 Some people may feel uncomfortable with certain types of physical contact, and you do not want to make them feel awkward or threaten their personal space.
 Always consider the other person’s feelings before offering assistance.

-What are some ways to show appreciation to employee engagement in their work?
+What are some ways to show appreciation for employee engagement in their work?

 What role does positive feedback play in an actively caring culture?

 Positive feedback is an integral part of building a positive work environment.
 It helps employees to feel appreciated and acknowledged for their efforts.
-When employees know that they are doing a good job, they are more likely to continue working hard and be productive.
+When employees know they are doing a good job, they are more likely to continue working hard and being productive.